Key points about the health system in Aotearoa

 Knowing when to seek help for your child

 Sometimes families worry about missing a serious illness.
 Knowing your child and seeing a change in their behaviour could be the most important clue to how sick they are.
+Check the page about when to seek help for your child.

-Watch this video from Te Whatu Ora - Waitematā about where to go for help in Aotearoa New Zealand.
+A video about where to go for help in Aotearoa New Zealand.

 Health services in New Zealand